rkakadia/cli/Documentation/cli-installation-scenarios.md

 Acquiring the tools on the CI server would be done in the same way as on a user machine with a local install: the install script would be invoked with a given set of options and then further build scripts would actually use the tools installed in this way to do their thing (build, restore, pack/publish etc.)

-The guidance is, of course, to always use the beta channel for the script, and this is what the script will have as the default option.
+The guidance is, of course, to always use the preview channel for the script, and this is what the script will have as the default option.

 ### Installation script features
 The following arguments are needed for the installation script: